-You have two coverage options.
-The Dental Plus benefit option has higher employee payroll contributions than Dental Basic and it provides a greater level of benefit coverage, including a lower deductible, higher annual benefit maximum and a higher lifetime orthodontia maximum with no age limit.
+You have two coverage options: Dental Plus and Dental Basic.
+The Dental Plus benefit has higher employee payroll contributions and provides a greater level of benefit coverage.
+The enhanced coverage includes a lower deductible, higher annual benefit maximum and a higher lifetime orthodontia maximum with no age limit.

 Dental Benefits Information